skalenetwork/documentation/developers/products/interchain-messaging-agent/api.md

 **Parameters**

-1. Address  - Wallet address to send ETH to on mannet.
+1. Address  - Wallet address to send ETH to on mainnet.
 2. Unit  - Amount of ETH to send.
 3. Bytes  - (optional) Message to send with ETH.